bijan2007/Automation-CI/README.md

 # Automation-CI
 This is a sample test automation framework which can run on any browser.
-It is based on page-objects model and is developed using Selenium Webdriver, TestNG and Maven.
+Framework is built upon the following:
+- Selenium Webdriver
+- Page Object Model
+- JAVA
+- TestNG
+- Maven for Project Build
+- Travis CI for continuous integration

 Currently the following tests are covered for Binary site: